 The Company's loan volume and corresponding loans receivable follow seasonal trends.
 The Company's highest loan demand typically occurs from October through December, its third fiscal quarter.
 Loan demand has generally been the lowest and loan repayment highest from January to March, its fourth fiscal quarter.
 Loan volume and average balances typically remain relatively level during the remainder of the year.
 This seasonal trend affects quarterly operating performance through corresponding fluctuations in interest and fee income and insurance commissions earned and the provision for loan losses recorded, as well as fluctuations in the Company's cash needs.
 Consequently, operating results for the Company's third fiscal quarter generally are significantly lower than in other quarters and operating results for its fourth fiscal quarter are significantly higher than in other quarters.
+However, the effects of COVID-19 could impact our typical seasonal trends.

-The following table sets forth, on a quarterly basis, certain items included in the Company's unaudited Consolidated Financial Statements and shows the number of branches open during fiscal years 2019 and 2018.
+The following table sets forth, on a quarterly basis, certain items included in the Company's unaudited Consolidated Financial Statements and shows the number of branches open during fiscal years 2020 and 2019.